njam-data/NJCI-Styles/README.md

     -   add your welcome section text.

-    -   If you want to make an a line in the welcome section text, add a HTML block and type `<hr>`
+    -   If you want to make a line in the welcome section text, add a HTML block and type `<hr>`

 -   The following articles are all laid out the same: **medium photo, H2, H1, then the text**.
 It is important you keep that exact order.
 We will go through each of these.